crate/cloud-reference/docs/glossary.rst

 A patch version of CrateDB is a release that includes bug fixes and smaller quality of life improvements compared to the previous such version.
 It is indicated by the third numeral in the versioning sequence, e.g. the 7 in 'version 4.6.7'.
-All available upgrades are visible in the :ref:`Upgrades Tab <overview-cluster-upgrade>` of the cluster detailed view.
+All available upgrades are visible in the :ref:`Manage Tab <overview-cluster-manage>` of the cluster detailed view.

 ..
 SEEALSO::